 Sometimes.
 Any time you can feel a breeze from whatever you're recording (voice, bass, clapping, kick drum) then YES.
 If it's loud like a guitar amp, that's fine, but a blast of wind from a "Popped P" vocal can damage the delicate ribbon.

 YES.
-Custom powder coat colors and textures are available starting at $25, and you can get as many custom-colored mics as you like for that $25.
-(2-stage colors are $50) We use professional powder from NIC Industries.
-It takes about 3 weeks for a custom color, and we will powdercoat your mic with any NIC color you pick.
+Custom powder coat colors and textures are available starting at $35, and you can get as many custom-colored mics as you like for that $35.
+(2-stage colors are $70) I use professional powder from NIC Industries.
+It takes about 3 weeks for a custom color, and my local machine shop will powder coat your mic with any NIC color you pick.
 Occasionally I will have raw Brass bodies (un-coated) available at no extra charge.
-Please contact us for more information.
+Please contact me for more information.